Share Your Story With Us

 A few weeks later my former boss had messaged me in a private message on Facebook to see how I was doing.
 I ignored him.
 After it was apparent that I did not want to speak to him he messaged me with "So, you take my old job and now you don't want anything to do with me?
 Real classy."

-I responded with "Damn jogaboos, they ruin everything!"
+I responded with "Damn jigaboos, they ruin everything!"

 You ARE The Father